Cursor Automations, without drift

 - reviewer can trace each edit to one repo

-If you are asking how to add mcp server to cursor, start with the system and the permission path, not the connector URL.
+So when you ask how to add an MCP server to Cursor, start with the system and the permission path, not the connector URL.
+The URL is the easy part.
+The boundary is the part that protects you later.

 # Automation intake checklist